md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Through research, collaboration, and capacity building, BAPIL aims to contribute to discussions on how AI can be applied responsibly and effectively to address national challenges and support Bangladesh’s future development [1, 3, 5, 17, 21, 24, 29, 30].

-## Chapter 3: Global Examples
+# Chapter 3: Global Examples

-### Introduction
+## Introduction

 Around the world, governments are increasingly exploring the use of Artificial Intelligence (AI), digital technologies, and data-driven governance to improve policymaking, public service delivery, and national competitiveness.
-While each country follows its own institutional and regulatory approach, several international examples provide valuable insights into how AI and digital innovation can support effective governance.
+While each country follows its own institutional and regulatory approach, several international examples provide valuable insights into how AI and digital innovation can support effective governance [10–21, 26].

-The white paper has examined international experiences from Singapore, South Korea, Estonia, the United Kingdom, Finland, the United Arab Emirates, and Canada.
-These cases highlight different approaches to digital transformation, AI governance, public sector innovation, and policy intelligence that may offer useful lessons for future research and policy discussions in Bangladesh.
+This white paper examines international experiences from Singapore, South Korea, Estonia, the United Kingdom, Finland, the United Arab Emirates, and Canada.
+These cases highlight different approaches to digital transformation, AI governance, public sector innovation, and policy intelligence that may offer useful lessons for future research and policy discussions in Bangladesh [51–70].

-### 3.1 Singapore: Smart Nation and GovTech
+## 3.1 Singapore: Smart Nation and GovTech

-Singapore is widely regarded as one of the world’s leading digital governments.
-Through its Smart Nation initiative and GovTech Singapore, the country has implemented a comprehensive strategy to integrate digital technologies into government operations and public services.
+Singapore is widely regarded as one of the world's leading digital governments.
+Through its Smart Nation initiative and GovTech Singapore, the country has implemented a comprehensive strategy to integrate digital technologies into government operations and public services [51–53].

 Key features of Singapore’s approach include: